| Other pages: Dialysis Konnections and our Australian Dialysis Unit Guide

 Booking travel dialysis arrangements in Australia

 With increasing demand for dialysis lack of spare chairs is a problem in some areas - sessions should always be booked well in advance.
-When arrangements are made, confirm dialysis session times in advance - you must be flexible with plans.
+When arrangements are made, confirm dialysis session times in advance - you must be flexible.

 Private dialysis in Australia may offer temporary dialysis but charge a fee for treatment